 InterOil Corp.
-(IOC) expects approval for a liquefied natural gas project from the Papua New Guinea government will help attract a partner to develop the venture.
+(IOC:US) expects approval for a liquefied natural gas project from the Papua New Guinea government will help attract a partner to develop the venture.

 “There are a number of international oil companies, a number of national oil companies and a number of utilities” that have spoken to InterOil about joining the planned project, Chief Executive Officer Phil Mulacek said today in an interview in Sydney.
 “We’ve funneled that down to a shorter list.”